aws-samples/communication-developer-services-reference-architectures/cloudformation/SES_Event_DB/README.md

 4. To deploy the AWS CloudFormation stack execute the AWS CLI command [deploy](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/) below.
 This AWS CloudFormation template includes two parameters:
 - **EventAthenaDatabaseName:** The name of the AWS Glue database that will be created as part of this solution.
-- **CreateBucketName:** The Amazon S3 bucket, where all SMS events will be stored.
+- **CreateBucketName:** The Amazon S3 bucket, where all email events will be stored.
 - **NewConfigurationSet:** If you want to use an existing SES configuration set, type "NO", otherwise type "YES" to create a new SES configuration set.
 The AWS CLI command below is populated with the value "YES", which will create a new SES configuration set.
 - **ConfigurationSetName:** This is the configuration set name that will be either created or updated, depending the value you have set under **NewConfigurationSet**.
 The AWS CLI command below is populated with the configuration set name "event-db-config".